KeshavSanthanam/OLD3_keshavsanthanam.github.io/_posts/2025-10-26-handling-objections.md

 ---
 layout: post
-title: Dealing with Objections (WIP notes)
+title: Dealing with Objections (WIP)
 tags: [sales-engineering]
 author: Keshav Santhanam
 ---

-Objections are gonna happen.
-The question is how to handle them without getting defensive or dismissive.

 ## The framework
 1. **Listen fully** - don't interrupt even if you know the answer